doorbell/blog/content/post/features/canned-responses.md

 draft: false
 ---

-No matter how good your FAQ might be, and how clear your site is, there is still a high chance that you’ll keep getting the same questions coming in over and over again.
+No matter how good your FAQ might be, and how clear your site is, there is still a high chance that you'll keep getting the same questions coming in over and over again.

 To make life easier, Doorbell now has canned responses!